altanpazarli/rss_annotation_tool_test/README.md

 #### Login Function

 1. a user should be able to login with a valid username and valid password
-- Go to login page
+- Go to the login page
 - Fill related forms with valid data
 - Click Submit button
 - Expected: Successful Login
 - Result: :white_check_mark:

 2. a user should not be able to login with a valid username and an invalid password
-- Go to login page
+- Go to the login page
-- Fill related forms with valid username and invalid password
+- Fill related forms with a valid username and invalid password
 - Click Submit button
 - Expected: Unsuccessful Login - Warning
 - Result: :white_check_mark:

 3. a user should not be the able login with blank field/s
-- Go to login page
+- Go to the login page
 - Leave blank form/s
 - Click Submit button
 - Expected: Unsuccessful Login - Warning